Disclaimer: Harry Potter and all the characters belong to J.K. Rowling; I do not own them.

 She gave him a harsh look.
 "Ron!
 We agreed to be reasonable about this.
 You said yourself that you understand this about love, so just shut your big mouth and be polite to our guest!"

 Now flushing crimson, Ron stared down at his half-finished potatoes.
 "Sorry, 'Minie."

 They ate in silence.
 Hermione tried to get the conversation going a few times, but gave up when she realised that, at the moment, there was nothing that Harry and Draco wanted to say in front of the others.
 After dinner, they went out on the balcony.
 At first, they could not seem to find the words, but then Harry started to tell Draco about his trip back in time.
 The former Slytherin listened attentively to everything he said, and seemed genuinely surprised by the fact that their entire life would have been different if Harry had just shaken his hand once.

 "Yes, apparently we did all those things together in that reality.
 Everything that I did, I mean.
 Like going to the Department of Mysteries, for example.
 Evidently, we were both there to fight the Death Eaters.
 Must've taken you a lot of time to gather up your courage before you decided to go against your father."

 The landscape beneath them was slowly getting darker.
 The sky was a blackish shape of purple.

 "Harry … did you mean what you said back at the Manor?"

 "That you were falling for me."

-He uncosciously ran a hand through his already messy hair.
+He unconsciously ran a hand through his already messy hair.
 "I was being totally honest.
 You made me fall for you that night.
 And I'm still falling.
 Recklessly."

 At that, Draco gently forced him to turn his face around.
-The blonde placed a tentative, sensitive kiss on his lips.
+The blonde placed a tentative, vulnerable kiss on his lips.
 Then, he said, "I think I'm falling for you, too."